 Our Top 100 sites guide has seen our readers scour the UK – from Cornwall, Devon and Dorset to Wales, Scotland and Northern Ireland – to pick the best caravan parks in the UK – here we pick out the Top 12 best sites in the UK from across the regions and our overall winner of the title ‘UK’s best caravan park’

-UK’s best caravan park – Overall winner and South-east regional winner
+UK’s best caravan park – Overall winner and Heart of England regional winner

 - Open All year

-You can see more great sites from this region in our list of best caravan parks in South-east England
+You can see more great sites from this region in our list of best parks in the Heart of England

 Best caravan park in Northern Ireland regional winner